buggsboony/lazdialog/README.md

 # lazdialog
-Something like kdialog, zenity but should load faster (build with lazarus)
+Something like kdialog, zenity but should load faster (build with lazarus).
+...